ttoohey/yadah/packages/subsystem-pubsub/readme.md

 The `.id` modifier is used to override the default channel.
 This allows controlling the channel in cases where that is required.

-By default, the channel will be the service class constructor name.
+By default, the channel will be the domain class constructor name.
 If the `.on` modifier is used, the channel will have the event name as a suffix.

 `.id` accepts a callback with signature `(eventName, id) => channel` allowing